nikalon/SunSync/README.md

 ## Configuration
 SunSync comes with a default configuration file called config.yml, which is located in the plugins/SunSync folder.
 You can customize the plugin's behavior by editing this file.
 Here are some of the options you can set:

 * `location = [geographic location]`: The location that the plugin uses to determine the real-world time.
 By default, the plugin uses the server's location, but you can set it to a specific location using a decimal coordinate, a sexagesimal coordinate, or "auto".
-If you set it to "auto", the plugin will try to automatically determine your location based on your server's IP address.
+If you set it to "auto", the plugin will try to automatically determine your location based on some heuristics.

 * `synchronization_interval_seconds = [number]`: The interval (in seconds) at which the plugin updates the Minecraft world's time.
 The default is 5 seconds.